11 June 2024

 Transaction vs. Time Frame

-The certifier may issue the NOP Import Certificate for a single transaction, or in certain cases, if sufficient oversight is given, may issue an NOP Import Certificate for a specific time frame.
+• The certifier may issue the NOP Import Certificate for a single transaction, or in certain cases, only if sufficient oversight is given, may issue an NOP Import Certificate for a specific time frame.
 If issued for a set time frame, the NOP Import Certificate covers a certain amount of product shipped over that time period.
 The allowance for time frame certificates can alleviate the administrative burden for operations with a high frequency of shipments.
+Certain information can be revised by the certifier after issuance of the NIC, including end date, net weight, number of containers, lot numbers and remarks.

 Responsibilities for the Exporter to the United States

-• Request the NOP Import Certificate from their certifier.
+• Request the NOP Import Certificate from their certifier before shipment.

 • Identify products as organic on all export documents, including but not limited to invoices, packing lists, bills of lading, and U.S. Customs and Border Protection entry data.